Prof. Dr. Markus Gangl

 Before that, she studied Political Science at the Otto-Suhr-Institut in Berlin.

-Emir Zecovic joined the POLAR project in April 2022 as a student assistant.
+Emir Zecovic also joined the POLAR team in April 2022 as a student assistant.
 He is studying Sociology in the Master’s program at Goethe University Frankfurt.

 Former Team Members